-Aerosol carryover through such filters is commonly stated as parts per million (ppm) of oil vs. air by weight and range from 1 to as little as 0.01 ppm.
+Aerosol carryover through such filters is commonly stated as parts per million (ppm) of oil vs. air by weight and ranges from 1 to as little as 0.01 ppm.
 Coalescing filters are often rated to remove aerosols that are substantially smaller than the nominal size of the smallest solid particle that would be captured.
 Some models offer dual-stage filtration; the first removes solid particulates to protect the coalescing element in the second stage.

-High efficiency filter pressure by flow
+High-efficiency filter pressure by flow

 Selecting The Right Pressure Regulators

 Once a minimum suitable operating pressure has been determined for any compressed air application, it is essential to supply the air at a constant pressure, regardless of upstream flow and pressure fluctuations.
 Thus, installing the proper regulator or pressure-reducing valve in the airline is critical.